 Don’t be surprised if your first buyer is a friend, family member, or social follower.
 That’s totally normal.
 Each tiny win builds momentum.
 Every product listing, post, or email you make expands your reach a bit more.

-You might not make a fulltime income on day one.
+You might not make a full-time income on day one.
 In my experience, regular small actions (even if they feel awkward or imperfect) are what move you forward.

 Each week if you publish something or share a post, you get better and more confident.
 The more you show up, the more your audience grows, and soon, strangers will start reaching out too.